Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 88 active public transport stops in Halls Head, with a mix of bus services.
-These stops are served by five individual routes, offering a total of 660 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 213 meters from the nearest stop.
+Halls Head has 88 active public transport stops operating within its boundaries, all of which are bus stops.
+These stops are serviced by five individual routes that collectively provide 660 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 213 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+The car remains the dominant mode of transportation at 84%, with 6% using the train.
+Vehicle ownership averages 1.6 per dwelling.

-Service frequency averages 94 trips per day across all routes, equating to approximately seven weekly trips per stop.
+According to the 2021 Census, only 8.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 94 trips per day across all routes, equating to approximately seven weekly trips per individual stop.

 Frequently Asked Questions - Transport